 What’s it about?

-Santiago Mintegi is the Basque master of clinical prediction rules; bringing us Step by Step approach to febrile infants, back in 2014.
+Santiago Mintegi is the Basque master of clinical prediction rules, bringing us Step by Step approach to febrile infants back in 2014.
 This study aimed to develop and validate a ‘meningitis score for emergencies’ (MSE) to distinguish bacterial versus aseptic meningitis in pediatric patients presenting to the Emergency Department with CSF pleocytosis.
-Secondary objective was to compare the performance of the MSE to the BMS (bacterial meningitis score), another clinical prediction tool, in guiding the initial clinical decision making of children with CSF pleocytosis.
-Inclusion criteria included the presence of CSF pleocytosis AND blood and CSF bacterial cultures, WBC count, serum CRP, procalcitonin.
+A secondary objective was to compare the performance of the MSE to the BMS (bacterial meningitis score), another clinical prediction tool, in guiding the initial clinical decision-making of children with CSF pleocytosis.
+Inclusion criteria included the presence of CSF pleocytosis AND blood and CSF bacterial cultures, WBC count, serum CRP, and procalcitonin.

 The utility of the MSE was tested on the validation set.
-An MSE score ≥1 predicted bacterial meningitis with a sensitivity of 100%, specificity 83.2, and negative predictive value of 100%.
-There were no patients diagnosed with bacterial meningitis in the derivation or validation sets had an MSE <2.
-Comparing the MSE versus the BMS, the BMS clinical tool missed 2 patients with a BMS score 0 that ended up with a diagnosis of bacterial meningitis.
-Overall, the MSE clinical prediction tool identified pediatric patients aged 29 days to 14 years old with CSF pleocytosis as having either having bacterial or aseptic meningitis, without misclassifying any patients.
+An MSE score ≥1 predicted bacterial meningitis with a sensitivity of 100%, specificity of 83.2, and negative predictive value of 100%.
+No patients were diagnosed with bacterial meningitis in the derivation or validation sets had an MSE <2.
+Comparing the MSE versus the BMS, the BMS clinical tool missed two patients with a BMS score 0 that ended up with a diagnosis of bacterial meningitis.
+Overall, the MSE clinical prediction tool identified pediatric patients aged 29 days to 14 years old with CSF pleocytosis as having either bacterial or aseptic meningitis without misclassifying any patients.

 Why does it matter?

-Paediatric bacterial meningitis is a potentially life-threatening illness that warrants urgent intervention given its high mortality and morbidity rate.
-Most cases of pediatric meningitis are aseptic, with viruses remaining the most common cause, and thus only require supportive cares.
-Conversely, bacterial meningitis can lead to dire consequences if not promptly acted on with IV antibiotics.
+Paediatric bacterial meningitis is a potentially life-threatening illness that warrants urgent intervention, given its high mortality and morbidity rate.
+Most cases of pediatric meningitis are aseptic, with viruses remaining the most common cause, and thus only require supportive care.
+Conversely, bacterial meningitis can lead to dire consequences if not promptly treated with IV antibiotics.
 No single variable thus far has been identified to fully distinguish bacterial versus aseptic meningitis.

-Often children with CSF pleocytosis are admitted to hospital to receive antibiotics while bacterial culture results are pending.
-The utility of the MSE is that children with a negative MSE score can avoid unnecessary interventions such as IV antibiotics and hospital admission, as well as being financially beneficial for hospitals and reducing the antibiotic burden on antimicrobial resistance.
+Often, children with CSF pleocytosis are admitted to the hospital to receive antibiotics while bacterial culture results are pending.
+The utility of the MSE is that children with a negative MSE score can avoid unnecessary interventions such as IV antibiotics and hospital admission.
+It is also financially beneficial for hospitals and reduces the antibiotic burden on antimicrobial resistance.

 Clinically Relevant Bottom Line:

-This study suggests utilization of the MSE clinical decision tool can accurately distinguish bacterial or aseptic meningitis in pediatric patients with CSF pleocytosis.
-Addition of CRP and procalcitonin as clinical predictors in the MSE greatly improves its performance compared to existing decision tools.
-The authors recommends physicians should admit and give antibiotics to all febrile children with CSF pleocytosis and any MSE score ≥1.
-Interestingly, this is the second clinical prediction tool for bacterial infection from this group with a strong emphasis on procalcitonin.
+This study suggests the utilization of the MSE clinical decision tool can accurately distinguish bacterial or aseptic meningitis in pediatric patients with CSF pleocytosis.
+Adding CRP and procalcitonin as clinical predictors in the MSE greatly improves its performance compared to existing decision tools.
+The authors recommend physicians should admit and give antibiotics to all febrile children with CSF pleocytosis and any MSE score ≥1.
+Interestingly, this is the second clinical prediction tool for bacterial infection from this group, with a strong emphasis on procalcitonin.

 Reviewed by: Emma Chan